laracasts/Commander/readme.md

     public function handle($command)
     {
-        $job = Job::publish($command->title, $command->description);
+        $job = Job::post($command->title, $command->description);

         $this->dispatchEventsFor($job);

+        return $job;
     }

 }
 ```

 For this demo, our handler is fairly simple.
 In real-life, more would be going on here.
-Notice that `
+Notice that `dispatchEventsFor` method?
-dispatchEventsFor` method?
 This will handle the process of firing all queued events for your entity.
 This way, other parts of your app may listen
 for when a job has been published, and respond accordingly.

 ### Raising an Event